catarinaacsilva/go-challenges/README.md

 2. **Fibonacci**: By considering the terms in the Fibonacci sequence whose values do not exceed four million, find the sum of the even-valued terms.

+3. **Prime factors**: What is the largest prime factor of the number 600851475143 ?

 ## Authors

 * **Catarina Silva** - [catarinaacsilva](https://github.com/catarinaacsilva)